 “I like to be the best in what I do, and to be best, I will have to spend a few hours every day on Twitter, the question is what shall I do less, write less, blog less or interact less with people?
 One thing marketers should think about before starting to use any new tool and spend an unlimited amount of time doing it very well, you need to decide if you have an unlimited amount of time, and for those who do, it is an incredibly powerful tool.
 If I had this time I would rather do a TV show.
 It is rather difficult to write 140 character message which will resonate with people.”

 “We are now entering a new age, the post factory age, where everything was made in a factory, candles, insurance policies, consultancies, the model was to get compliant workers, get their obedience, have them do what they are told and then sell more of what they make, And that’s over now!!

 For many people this is a new opportunity, to do work that matters, to connect with people, to do art, to make a difference.
 My question to people is: Are you going to try to fit in? and engage in a race to the bottom? or Will you try to stand out and race to the top?”

 “The act of doing the job we don’t feel like, the act of having difficult conversations, the act of coming up with an idea that scares us, the act of making connections that might be frightening, successful people look further and choose to do things that matter.”

 From marketing to leadership

 “Marketing has changed to be leadership, to be art.
 Marketing has changed from strategic, money corporate stuff, to individual, honest, personal work that matters stuff.
 So we need to be creative leaders to succeed.”

 The ideal persona in marketing

 “I never tell people how to do it, my job is to help you make the choice, up or down.
-Marketing people should be transparent, remarkable, indispensable, leaders and a connectors, and be proud in the work they do!
+Marketing people should be transparent, remarkable, indispensable, leaders and connectors, and be proud of the work they do!
 Only the people who make our community better could probably stand out and proudly say that they are marketers.”